wpower12/UnitGP/README.md

 Representing a problem or procedure in this way can be difficult, but there is a mathematical construct that helps us visualize the ways procedures can be connected, manipulated, and built.

-The S-Expression!
-While this topic is very deep, for our purposes we can consider the s-expressions as representations of functions.
-The main benefit of them is the ability to view functions and procedures as trees.

 #### S-Expressions <a id="o_gp_sexp"></a>